djh1997/proj324/initial ideas.md

 ## plan

-These product's along with Paul's lectures last year inspired the idea.
+this product along with Paul's lectures last year inspired the idea.

 The plan is to use two LCD's with the backlight removed to create dimmable panels in front of the users eyes.
 Then eventually add a camera to make point control to block bright spots like projectors and the sun and dim them to reduce squinting.